OfficeDev/office-js-docs-pr/docs/design/design-toolkits.md

 ---
-title: Design toolkits for Office Add-ins
+title: Design tool kits for Office Add-ins
-description: 'Get links to some tools to help design the UI of an Office Add-in.' ms.date: 06/27/2018
+description: 'Get links to some tools to help design the UI of an Office Add-in.' ms.date: 05/12/2021
 localization_priority: Normal
 ---

-# Design toolkits
+# Design tool kits

-We've included our toolkit to help you get started.
-You can find all of our available patterns here with brief descriptions, layout recommendations, and a sample add-in.
+We've created tool kits to use with either the [Sketch](https://www.sketch.com/) application for Mac or the [Adobe XD](https://www.adobe.com/products/xd/features.html) application for Windows or Mac to help you get started.
+You can find all of our available patterns here with brief descriptions and layout recommendations.

-### Downloads
+## Downloads

 * [Fabric Design Sketch Toolkit](https://aka.ms/fabric-sketch-toolkit)
 * [Fabric Design Adobe XD Toolkit](https://aka.ms/fabric-toolkit)